 Who says you’ve got to put on a yarmulke and go to temple every Saturday to make your Jewish mother proud?
 JDate.com is literally brimming with beautiful Jewish girls, and if you create a magnetically attractive profile with these JDate profile tips, you can have more hot dates than you can handle…

 The women on JDate are looking to meet men with similar religious backgrounds.
-The site is well organized, user-friendly, and if you can get your profile up to Click Magnet standards, the girls on JDate will be especially eager to take things offline.
+The site is well organized and user-friendly, and if you can get your profile up to snuff, the girls on JDate will be especially eager to take things offline.

 How do I know this?
 My team and I have had a lot of success putting Jewish clients on JDate.
 In fact, for Jewish guys, I’d rank this site up there with my other top favorites – Match and OkCupid.
 So if you’re Jewish and want to date girls of your faith, setting things up right on this site will definitely be worth your while.

 How To Write A JDate Profile

 JDate has an ‘About me’ section just like Match.com so refer to my article about how to write a Match.com profile for that section.

 Additionally, JDate has a “Tell us more about the person you are looking for” section, and this should be written just like OkCupid’s “You should message me if…” section.
 So, before you get started writing your profile, be sure to check out my earlier post on OkCupid profile tips too.

 JDate does have some challenging questions you won’t find on Match or OkCupid.
 And a few of these questions are virtually begging you to say the wrong thing… so those are the ones I want to focus on.